aws-samples/amazon-mq-workshop/labs/lab-10.md

 # Lab 10: Performance testing

-In this exercise you will learn how to do Performance Testing using ActiveMQ Mavem Plug-in.
+In this exercise you will learn how to do Performance Testing using ActiveMQ Maven Plug-in.
 This tool was written and maintained by Apache ActiveMQ team.
 This is one of the many tools available for performance testing.

 At the end of this lab, in the **References** section, you can see a list of additional tools that you can use to do Performance Testing with AmazonMQ.